Proskomma/diegesis-server-admin-client/README.md

 For these sources it provides
 - catalog information, with very basic metadata, about available content
-- a mechanism to download USFM or USX for a particular translation
+- a mechanism to download and cache USFM or USX for a particular translation
 - conversion of USFM or USX to a Proskomma succinct JSON file for the entire docSet, either via an optional cron process or via an explicit GraphQL mutation
 - augmented metadata for downloaded translations